Mayor calls University of Idaho students' deaths 'senseless' - NewsBreak

 The Moscow Police Department said the investigation was ongoing and asked people with information to call the department.

-The city of Moscow is a close-knit college town nestled in the rolling hills of north-central Idaho, about 80 miles (130 kilometers) southeast of Spokane, Washington.
+The city of Moscow is a close-knit college town nestled in the rolling hills of north-central Idaho, about 80 miles southeast of Spokane, Washington.

 The University said Chapin was a freshman and a member of the Sigma Chi fraternity, and Kernodle was a junior majoring in marketing and a member of the Pi Beta Phi sorority.
 Mogen was a senior also majoring in marketing, and Goncalves was a senior majoring in general studies, the university said.
 The university also had different home town listed for Chapin and Kernodle than the towns listed in the Moscow Police Department release: The school said Chapin was from Mount Vernon, Washington, and Kernodle was from Post Falls, Idaho.